Sambhav-Gautam/AI-Powered_Recipe_Chatbot/README.md

 - **Web Interface (Frontend & Backend)**:
   - A responsive and user-friendly web interface that enables users to interact with the chatbot and retrieve recipe suggestions.
 - **NLP-Powered Query Handling**:
-  - Integration of Rasa/Dialogflow for intelligent query handling and user interaction.
+  - Integration of Hugging Face API for intelligent query handling and user interaction.
 - **Interactive Recipe Chatbot**:
   - A dynamic chatbot capable of understanding and responding to ingredient/title-based queries with personalized recipe suggestions.